MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 #### STA_IRB_FULL

-This model contains the key_date month + 12 months of prior data
+This model contains the key_date month + 12 months of prior data.

 #### STA_IRB_MONTHLY

-This is the only model that can not be completely rebuilt with each run.
-This the model should reflect the last 12 months of parked invoices at the second business day of each month.
-Unfortunatly the Invoice receipt book has no column to check when the change from parked to posted occured. e.g. in the open items models we can use the clearing date.
+STA_IRB_MONTHLY is the only model that can not be completely rebuilt with each run.
+The model should reflect the last 12 months of parked invoices on the second business day of each month.
+Unfortunately, the Invoice receipt book has no column to check when the change from parked to posted occurred. e.g., in the model of the open items, we can use the clearing date.

-This means that with every run we have to freeze the first result of each month in this table.
-Because the state changes afterwards.
-This causes the following restrictions that are acceptable by local business.
+This means that we have to freeze the first result of each month in this table with every run.
+Because the state changes afterward, it causes the following restrictions that are acceptable by the local business.

 1. Extension of this model with another column can not be done for past data. (unless there is a link)

-2. Reporting can never be at the exact 2nd working day of of the new month as the pipeline run is weekly and can not be adjusted with this business logic.
+2. Reporting can never be at the exact 2nd working day of the new month as the pipeline run is weekly and can not be adjusted with this business logic.

-3. If there is an error in the weekly run the result might be different for that month
+3. If there is an error in the weekly run, the result might be different for that month

-> There is a status table that we already imported to data lake during the project that contains the satus changed for each invoice.
+> There is a status table that we already imported to data lake during the project that contains the status changed for each invoice.
 ZSI_IR_IC_STATLG.
-With this table we could calculate back and find the parked status for each invoice.
-Unfortunately there was not enough time to implement this during the project.
-This would be up to future developers :)
+With this table, we could calculate back and find the parked status for each invoice.
+Unfortunately, there was not enough time to implement this during the project.
+To implement this change would be up to future developers :)

 ```SQL
 alter procedure [dbo].[p_sta_irb_monthly] as